deyanpeev/python-tutorial/Seminar 3/from-class/problem2.md

 # Letters contained in a string

-Given a list of letters and a string, check if all the list's elements are contained in the string
+Given a list of letters and a string, check if all the list's elements are contained in the string.

 ---
 Sample input: